Baby #1: Inconvenient

 Mother made it smoothly through both pregnancy and childbirth with no complications, and today the family is healthy, happy, and whole.

 So that’s my Tale of Three Babies.
-Three different couples, three different cities, three different circumstances, but all facing the same decision: Will we end this story before it ever starts?
+Three different couples, three different cities, three crisis pregnancies, but all facing the same decision: Will we end this story before it ever starts?
 Or will we let it play out, and see what happens?

 Tomorrow is “Sanctity of Human Life Sunday.”
 It is a day for Americans to remember the 1.2 million babies a year in our country who, like Baby #1, are never given a chance to live happily ever after.